 - control the movement of dogs and cats between farms

-- minimize the contact of dogs and cats with animals and feeding areas
+- minimize dogs and cats coming into contact with animals and with feeding, birthing and deadstock disposal areas

 - vaccinate farm dogs and cats for rabies and diseases common in your area

 - maintain all farm dogs and cats on a parasite control program for external and internal parasites as prescribed by a veterinarian

 - wash farm clothing with detergents and bleach or washing soda

 Control vehicles and traffic patterns on the farm